fhnstephen/profile-blocklet/api/README.md

 # Express API server

-This is a simple express server that serves as a backend for the blocklet, utilizing SQLite as the database.
+This is a simple express server that serves as a backend for the blocklet, utilizing SQLite as the database with `sequelize-typescript`.

 ## APIs